dma-neves/raptor/README.md

 - You may note that there already exists a standard high-level parallel algorithms library that tries to achieve some of the same goals as raptor: [thrust](https://developer.nvidia.com/thrust).
 The main differentiating features of raptor are:
     - The adoption of a unified address space, where containers ensure the necessary synchronization automatically in a lazy manner.
     - Multiple container types (`vector`, `array`, `vector<array>`, `scalar`).
-    - Ability to specify a synchronization granularity (coarse grain - whole container is lazily synchronized, fine grain - only dirty elements are lazily synchronized).
+    - Ability to specify a synchronization granularity (coarse grain - whole container is lazily synchronized, fine grain - only dirty_host elements are lazily synchronized).
     - Powerfull generic function primitive.

 ## Todo
+- Add lazy copies and fills
+- Make vector\<array\> copies and fills async like in vector_base
 - Try using streams when uploading skeleton argument containers
 - Add more tests and examples (`vector<array>`, `function`, `util`)